 The Gambia has no social assistance programs and families struggle to survive.
-This densely populated country has very limited resources, and they rely heavily on the tourism industry to meet their basic needs.
+This densely populated country has very limited resources, and the heavily on the tou resources, and they rely heavily on the tourism industry to meet their basic needs.